maryrosecook/build-a-javascript-game-workshop/README.md

 ## The itinerary

 1. I'll livecode Space Invaders from scratch.
-(Or, if you're not in the workshop, you can watch a [video](https://vimeo.com/105955605)).
 2. We'll briefly dissect the architectural approach I used.
 3. We'll talk about an approach for testing game code.
 4. You'll choose what game to implement: Snake, Asteroids, Lunar Lander.